How to Read a Coffee Bag Label

 Roast Level

 Specialty roasters typically roast lighter to preserve origin character.
-If you see a bag labelled "light" or "filter roast", expect brightness and complexity.
-"Espresso roast" usually indicates a medium to medium-dark profile optimised for espresso extraction.
+If you see "filter roast" on a bag, expect brightness and complexity.
+"Espresso roast" usually indicates a medium to medium-dark profile.
+For a full breakdown, see: Light vs Medium vs Dark Roast: What's the Difference?.

 Tasting Notes

 As you drink more specialty coffee, your ability to identify these notes will improve.
-Cupping (tasting coffee side by side) is the fastest way to develop your palate.
 For a guide to cupping at home, see: How to Cup Coffee at Home.

 Certifications